palomaneto/healthcare-crm-sql-analysis/README.md

 ## 👩‍⚕️ About Me

-I'm passionate about applying data analytics within healthcare.
-With a clinical background in dental nursing and an MSc in Health Informatics, I enjoy transforming healthcare data into meaningful insights that support operational and strategic decision-making.
+I'm passionate about applying data, systems and more data!
+With a clinical background and an MSc in Health Informatics, I enjoy transforming data into meaningful insights that support operational and strategic decision-making.